anindyaPrivate/Webcam_Monitoring_Email_Alert_System_using_OpenCV/README.md

 # 📸 Webcam_Monitoring_Email_Alert_System_using_OpenCV 🚨

-Welcome to the **Motion Detection and Alert System** project!
+Welcome to the **Webcam_Monitoring_Email_Alert_System_using_OpenCV** project!
 This Python application uses OpenCV to detect motion via a webcam and sends an email alert with a snapshot when motion is detected.
 Perfect for basic home security or surveillance systems. 🏠👀

 ---